moogacs/docs.buf.build/docs/generate/managed-mode.md

 > Some options, such as `cc_enable_arenas` and `optimize_for`, are excluded from this list because **Managed Mode** agrees with the default
 > values specified by [google/protobuf/descriptor.go](https://github.com/protocolbuffers/protobuf/blob/b650ea44b10133008baaea7488360c5b95c93c7b/src/google/protobuf/descriptor.proto#L385).
-> If you disagree with the default values, you can override these option values, which is described in the [following section](#file-option-overrides).
+> If you disagree with the default values, you can override these option values, which is described in the [next section](#file-option-overrides).

 ## File option overrides